reactjs/rfcs/text/0000-use-isolation.md

 This RFC proposes a new hook `useIsolation(() => …)` to allow creating a _sub-hook_ that can compute expensive values in _isolation_ and can memoize its returned value.

+A simple equivalent would be to introduce a new hook that would behave like `useMemo`, but in which you can also use other hooks.

 # Basic example

 Let’s say you have a context that is a bit massive, but you just want to listen to 1 value `foo` in it and only re-render when it changes, you could do something like this: